azdavis/azdavis.net/posts/en/millet.md

 ## Limitations: a caveat

-At time of writing, there are some major limitations of Millet:
+At time of writing, there are some [major limitations][known-issues] of Millet:

 - Support for MLB files is limited.
 - Support for CM files is limited even more so.